My workshops and masterclasses — hosted both in person

 I am also an artist in residence at 1880, a private club in Singapore, and while travel was not permitted during our national COVID-19 lockdown, I designed and taught a three-part (6 hour) virtual photography masterclass for the club’s membership.
 This in-depth workshop was oversubscribed and very well-received by the participants and I enjoyed sharing my passion, knowledge and experience with this engaged group of amateur photographers.

 Around this same time I was contacted by Microsoft in Singapore and asked to provide to their Asia-Pacific staff working from home a remote talk about harnessing and inspiring creativity along with a mobile photography workshop.
 A colleague from Microsoft’s London office joined our discussion and asked me to deliver the same session for some of his colleagues in the UK.

-And shortly after this I was commissioned by Singapore Airlines’ KrisFlyer Experiences — a collaboration between SIA and Mastercard designed to offer the airline’s frequent fliers ways in which to transform their air miles into experiences — to deliver an interactive online mobile photography workshop for their members.
+And shortly after this I was commissioned by Singapore Airlines’ KrisFlyer Experiences — a collaboration between the airline and Mastercard designed to offer the airline’s frequent fliers ways in which to transform their air miles into experiences — to deliver a series of interactive online mobile photography workshops for their members.

 Using my journey as a photographer as the basis for this presentation —

 from my business education in Canada, to my decade working in marketing and branding for Coca-Cola and American Express in Asia, to my life-changing decision to leave the corporate world and follow my creative passions as a photographer for the past 15+ years — this 45-minute discussion explores how to harness and inspire creativity in our everyday lives through four key insights that I have learned and adapted into both my personal and professional life…